How to Decide Between the RESP vs RRSP

 If you don’t feel confident managing your own investment portfolio, there are a number of excellent robo advisors in Canada, like Wealthsimple (our top choice), that will invest on your behalf.
 All you need to do is open an RRSP or RESP (or both!) and set up automatic contributions, and they’ll take care of the rest.
 For the RESP, your CESG disbursements will be automatically deposited to the account and invested on your behalf.
-A bonus of signing up with Wealthsimple: get your first $10,000 managed for free for a year when you start investing with Wealthsimple.
+Here’s another excellent reason to sign-up: Young and Thrifty readers who open and fund a Wealthsimple account with $500 will get a $50 cash bonus!

 Investing has never been easier, so once you know whether you need an RRSP, RESP or one of each, get started today!

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.